kkruecke/cplus-documentation/notes/tree23.rst

               // pnode is still the left most child, but if its is the root, we cannot ascend further and there is no predecessor.
               if (parent == tree.root.get()) {

-                  return std::make_pair(nullptr, 0);  // To indicate this we set current, the member of the pair, to nullptr and key_index, the second member, to 0.
+                  return {nullptr, 0};  // To indicate this we set current, the member of the pair, to nullptr and key_index, the second member, to 0.
               }
               pnode = parent;
           }